 Dear [Hiring Manager's Name],

-I'm truly grateful for the opportunity to join [Company] as a [Position].
+.
 The prospect of contributing to [specific project or area] is incredibly exciting, and I'm eager to bring my skills to your team.

 In light of my recent research and discussions in the industry, I've found that my expertise in [specific skills or area], particularly with my proven track record in [specific achievement or project], places me in a high-demand category.
-Given this, I believe a salary adjustment to $[desired salary] would better reflect the market value and the unique contributions I can make to [Company].
+Given this, I believe a salary adjustment to $[desired salary]

 I'm confident in my ability to deliver immediate and impactful results, and I'm hopeful we can find a mutually beneficial agreement.
 If we can meet at this salary level, I would be delighted to accept the offer and fully commit to the exciting challenges ahead at💎

 Thank you for considering my request.
-I look forward to the possibility of further discussions and the opportunity to make a significant impact at [Company].
+I look forward to the possibility of further discussions and the opportunity to make a significant impact at [Company]

 [Your Name]